Renan-S/Renan-S/README.md

-## Howdy partner, they call me Renan 👋
+## Howdy partner, fancy to see you here.
+In this parts they call me Renan 👋

 - 🔭 I’m currently working at Accenture.
 Doing some Mobile development
 - 🌱 I’m currently learning Golang, Postgres, ReactJS/React-Native and Node.JS.